Richard Alcock

 Burslem England

-this is an example of the word 'ENGLAND' appearing in a mark before 1891 when it became compulsory to state the country of origin for ware imported in to the USA - this was a requirement of the McKinley Tariff Act
+This is an example where the word 'ENGLAND' appearing in a mark before it became compulsory in 1891 under the requirements of the

 printed marks incorporating the Royal Arms